 For a period of time (or forever), limit your food choices.
 Stick to oatmeal or eggs for breakfast, a big green salad or a bowl of vegetable soup for lunch (or PB&J on whole grain bread), a piece of fruit for a snack, and beans, rice, and veggies for dinner, with maybe roast chicken or a burger on the weekend.
 Drink only water, coffee, and tea.
 See if you don't feel lighter, clearer, and more healthy.

 Shopping isn't a hobby or a source of entertainment.
 Don't browse stores, catalogs, or websites looking for something to want or "need."

 95. Redefine success.

 We don't have to measure success with material accumulation.
-Consider raising a happy family, excelling at your job, or acts of kindness your status symbols.
+Why not consider raising a happy family, excelling at your job, or acts of kindness your status symbols?